Join the club.

 Once you get a link, you need to keep an eye on it.
-Just because a link was authority, high quality and very complementary to your landing page or site at one point in time doesn’t mean it’ll stay that way.
-There are many reasons a backlink may “go bad”, and not catching it in time can be detrimental to your rankings.
+Just because a link was authority, high quality and complementary to your landing page or site at one point in time doesn’t mean it’ll stay that way.
+Don’t let lost backlinks slip by undetected.

 1. The backlink’s site is under new ownership

 In fact, sites like Mikes Industries even provide tips on how to scoop up an expiring domain first, so this is a hot business.
 Make sure your links are still under quality ownership.

 2. The content has gone down the tubes

 Regardless of why the content is failing, you don’t want to be associated with it.
 Review Search Engine Land’s reasons why quality content is key if you’re on the fence.

 3. The backlink is no longer there

-This means you’re linking to an error page, a blank page, or maybe a totally unrelated page.
+This means you’re linking to an error page, a blank page or maybe a totally unrelated page.
 Even though you didn’t remove the content, your readers are still going to hold you accountable.

 4. The linked site decided to up their ads